-Since 2003, I've worked with Hallwalls Contemporary Arts Center in its efforts to organize its archive of A/V materials and photographic and paper ephemera, much of which is housed at The Poetry Collection at the State University of New York at Buffalo Libraries.
-A former board member of Independent Media Arts Preservation, in 2007 I helped co-found Migrating Media: Upstate Preservation Network, a collaborative project of the Experimental Television Center, Squeaky Wheel, Hallwalls and the Burchfield Penney Art Center, which assists local artists and organizations with analog video digitization projects.
-I have presented my research at the Association for Moving Image Archivists, the Guggenheim Museum, i2NY Summitt, Cornell University and Johns Hopkins University.
+From 2003-2017, I worked with Hallwalls Contemporary Arts Center in its efforts to organize its archive of A/V materials and photographic and paper ephemera, much of which is housed at The Poetry Collection at the State University of New York at Buffalo Libraries.
+From 2006-2017, as Media Arts Director and later archivist, I initiated the organization's Digital Archive, a fully searchable database of artists, events, calendars, catalogs, and ephemera; in addition, I oversaw the organization of over 20,000 35mm mounted slides and photo negatives.
+A former board member of Independent Media Arts Preservation, in 2007 I helped co-found Migrating Media: Upstate Preservation Network, a collaborative project of the Experimental Television Center, Squeaky Wheel, Hallwalls and the Burchfield Penney Art Center, which helped assists local artists and organizations with analog video digitization projects.
+I have presented my research at the Association for Moving Image Archivists, the Guggenheim Museum, i2NY Summit, Cornell University and Johns Hopkins University.

 February 5, 1976